ShaxGOD/weatherapp/README.md

 # weatherapp
-This is my first app for looking up the weather in different cities in the world
+With this website u can see weather of cities in USA.
+I created using Django with Airnow.com API.
+It will show the current temperature and how it feels to people.